nestordemeure/breviarium/data/english.md

 ### Gaining Esteem and Reputation

-Never feel certain that someone will keep a secret if you act or speak too freely or confidently in their presence, not even a child or servant.
+Never be certain that someone will keep a secret if you act or speak too freely or confidently in their presence, not even a child or servant.
 Instead, they will judge you by this action and describe you as such to others.

 Never assume that someone will excuse your questionable action.
 In fact, they will interpret it in the worst light.
 Therefore, do not allow yourself anything, even with only one witness.